ggtylerr/smash.gg-wordpress-plugin/README.md

    - Once you have that, on the admin dashboard go to Settings, smash.gg plugin, and paste in your API key there.
 And save.
 Obviously.
 5. Use it in a post
    - The block is located under "Embeds" and is named "smash.gg"
-   - ***NOTE: AT IT'S CURRENT STATE, THIS PLUGIN DOESN'T DO JACK SHIT.*** The most you can do at the moment is place the block down, try and input something, then convert it to HTML.
-Since for some reason this thing doesn't save properly.
 6. ???
 7. Profit!